Key Takeaways

 8. Books or Audiobooks

 Bookworm dads may find it difficult to read as many books as before, especially if smaller fonts strain their eyes.
 Large print books of his favorite books or books in his favorite genres can make a great gift.
-Or you can gift a membership to an audiobook platform so he can listen to almost any book anytime and anywhere.
+Or you can gift a subscription to an audiobook platform so he can listen to almost any book anytime and anywhere.

 9. Puzzle Books or Jigsaw Puzzles